Viktor286/retype-project/README.md

 - [trekhleb/javascript-algorithms/blob/master/src/data-structures/queue/Queue.js](https://retypeproject.com/trekhleb/javascript-algorithms/blob/master/src/data-structures/queue/Queue.js)
 - [megadose/holehe/blob/master/holehe/instruments.py](https://retypeproject.com/megadose/holehe/blob/master/holehe/instruments.py)

-## Discover Github
+## Discover GitHub
-Github is awesome community to discover new ideas, people, approaches, trends.
+GitHub is a community to discover new ideas, people, approaches, and trends.
-Don't forget to checkout [trending repos and developers](https://github.com/trending?since=weekly) out there.
+Check out [trending repos and developers](https://github.com/trending?since=weekly) to find interesting projects.

 ## Create your own typing playlist
-Make your training program as the collection of files in your GitHub repository and have your own custom coding exercise set.
+Create a training program by organizing files in your GitHub repository as a custom coding exercise set.
-If you're logged in then you can have access to unlicensed files from your repository.
+If you're logged in, you can access private files from your repositories.

-## Typing skill required!
+## New to touch typing?
-If you are new to typing and if you want to learn how to increase your level of touch typing, there are several great resources to start with: [one](https://www.typing.com/), [two](https://www.ratatype.com/learn/), [three](https://www.keybr.com/).
+If you want to improve your touch typing skills, here are some resources to get started: [typing.com](https://www.typing.com/), [ratatype.com](https://www.ratatype.com/learn/), [keybr.com](https://www.keybr.com/).

 ## Running locally